gecko984/supervenn/README.md

-# supervenn: a tool to visualize relations of ana arbitrary number of sets in Python using matplotlib
+# supervenn: visualize relations of multiple sets in Python using matplotlib

 ### Installation
 `pip install supervenn`